pohly/enhancements/keps/sig-storage/1472/README.md

 - Gather feedback from developers and users
 - Integration with [Cluster Autoscaler](https://github.com/kubernetes/autoscaler)
-- Generic solution for identifying storage pools
+- Extra CSI API call for identifying storage topology, if needed
 - Re-evaluate API choices, considering:
   - performance
   - extensions of the API that may or may not be needed (like